fuadarradhi/datetime_setting/README.md

 # datetime_setting

-Flutter plugin to get information about auto time and auto timezone, open setting if not set to auto.
+Flutter plugin to get information about auto time and auto timezone.
+Open setting if not set to auto.